Editing digitized home movies on a vintage film projector.

 Next, rename your video files with a consistent format.
 Something like "1992-07-04_Beach-Trip_01" is much more helpful than "MOV_0451."
 This simple habit makes it easy to find specific moments later on.
 A little bit of prep work here makes the entire editing process smoother and more enjoyable.

-Trim and Combine Clips
+Making the Cut: How to Trim and Combine

 Your original home movies probably have some shaky camera work, moments where nothing is happening, or shots of the ground.
 The first real editing task is to trim the fat.
 Go through each clip and cut out the parts you don’t need, leaving only the golden moments.
 Most editing software makes this easy with simple drag-and-drop tools.